[Notes] - Competitive Programming 4

 1.3 Algorithm Analysis

-Modern Computers can process around problems
+Modern Computers can process around commands per second

 Familiarity with these bounds: